PrinceAJ17/OptionsPricing/README.md

 ---

-## Usage
+## Usage Guide

-1) Navigate to the home page and select either of the pricing models
+1. **Navigate to the home page** and select either of the pricing models:
-2) If you chose Black-Scholes, you have to input/modify parameters into the calculator to calculate call and put option prices.
-Once you press the "Calculate" button, this would give you the option prices and would automatically set the default parameters for the heatmap.
+   - **Black-Scholes**
+   - **Monte Carlo Simulation**

+2. **If you chose Black-Scholes**:
+   - Input or modify parameters in the calculator.
+   - Press the "Calculate" button to view the call and put option prices.
+   - This will also automatically update the default parameters for the heatmap.

+   **Note**:
-3) Note: This wouldn't affect the existing generated/default heatmap that is presented to you but rather only the default values of the parameters.
+   - Pressing "Calculate" does not affect the existing heatmap that is presented to you.
+   - It only changes the **default values** for the heatmap parameters.

-4) To generate a heatmap you would need to explicitally press the "Generate" button after you have modified the heatmap parameters.
+3. To **generate a new heatmap**, you need to explicitly press the "Generate" button after modifying the heatmap parameters.

-5) If you chose Monte Carlo, you would still have the option to input the existing parameters from Black-Scholes with an additional few.
+4. **If you chose Monte Carlo**:
+   - You can input the existing parameters from Black-Scholes, along with a few additional parameters.

-6) Once you press "Calculate", you would be presented with both the option prices and the simulation
+5. Once you press **"Calculate"**, you will be presented with:
+   - The **option prices** and
+   - The **Monte Carlo simulation** results.